yamori/cidrizer/README.md

 - x fixing the results object (from the proc) for account level only
 - x rendering the account level only
 - x rendering account plus blocks via the partial
+- x placeholder for the text input
-- 'insert examples' button, with multiple spacing.
+- x 'insert examples' button, with multiple spacing.
+- figure out the error scenarios
+- error detect when effective CIDR doesn't match a CIDR block
 - returning+rendering errors
 - better style for the rendered section, clean up the first page.
-- highlight the provided blocks, not the filler
+- highlight the provided blocks, distinguish from the filler blocks
 - Better Readme
 - bring in jquery + bootstrap as assets.